 Stunting is usually severe on trifoliate orange rootstock, less severe on citranges and Rangpur lime, and mild on Swingle citrumelo.
 Swingle citrumelo does not usually show bark scaling.
 Cachexia, also called xyloporosis, causes severe pitting and gumming in the bark and wood of the trunks and branches on some tangerines and their hybrids.
 Orlando tangelo is especially sensitive.
-Rootstocks affected include Citrus macrophylla, some mandarins, and sweet lime.
+Affected rootstocks include Citrus macrophylla, some mandarins, and sweet lime.
 Another viroid that occurs commonly in Florida is citrus dwarfing viroid (formerly citrus viroid III), which affects the same rootstocks as citrus exocortis viroid and causes stunting but no scaling.

 Viroids are transmitted primarily by the introduction and propagation of infected budwood.
 There is a constant risk that symptomless budwood is actually carrying viroids and will spread them without showing any disease symptoms.
 Viroids will also spread mechanically from tree to tree on pruning equipment, budding knives, and hedging and topping equipment if they are not disinfected.
 Viroids can be detected by indexing on sensitive biological indicators, such as Etrog citron for exocortis and dwarfing viroids, and Parson's Special mandarin for cachexia.
 Biological indexing on Etrog citron requires 3–6 months, and indexing on Parson's Special mandarin for cachexia requires at least one year.
 In the laboratory, detection is much more rapid by sensitive laboratory procedures, such as several PCR or hybridization techniques.
 In Florida, the decrease in the incidence of viroid diseases is because budwood sources used by nurseries are always certified free of viroids through the Bureau of Citrus Budwood Registration.